WeijunYin/weijunyin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I graduated from [Wuhan University](https://en.whu.edu.cn/) with a bachelor's degree and from the Department of Artificial Intelligence and Automation, Wuhan Univeristy (武汉大学人工智能与自动化系) with a master's degree, advised by [Zhengmin Kong(孔政敏)](http://jszy.whu.edu.cn/kongzhengmin/en/index.htm).
-I also collaborate with [Lajos Hanzo](https://www.southampton.ac.uk/people/5wxxn8/professor-lajos-hanzo).
-I'm persuing the phd degree under the supervision of [Guo-Ping Liu(刘国平)](https://eee.sustech.edu.cn/?view=%E5%88%98%E5%9B%BD%E5%B9%B3&jsid=18).
+I graduated from [Wuhan University](https://en.whu.edu.cn/) with a bachelor's degree and from the Department of Artificial Intelligence and Automation, Wuhan Univeristy (武汉大学人工智能与自动化系).
+I am taking a successive master-doctor programm advised by [Zhengmin Kong(孔政敏)](http://jszy.whu.edu.cn/kongzhengmin/en/index.htm) and [Guo-Ping Liu(刘国平)].
+Now I'm persuing the phd degree under the supervision of [Guo-Ping Liu](https://eee.sustech.edu.cn/?view=%E5%88%98%E5%9B%BD%E5%B9%B3&jsid=18) and [Wenshan Hu(胡文山)](http://jszy.whu.edu.cn/huwenshan/zh_CN/index.htm).
+I also collaborate with [Lajos Hanzo](https://www.southampton.ac.uk/people/5wxxn8/professor-lajos-hanzo), [Yusha Liu(刘雨莎)](http://www.deinlab.com/2023/02/27/%e5%88%98%e9%9b%a8%e8%8e%8e/), and [Yuli Yang](https://staff.lincoln.ac.uk/yyang).
 The Key of my doctorial research is to incorporate the signal processing and machine learning technique for accurately predicting the wind power generation.
 My personal blog is [here](https://weijunyin.github.io/Tech_blogs/).

-My research interest includes Nonorthogonal multiple access, robust beamforming, optimizaiton and machine learning.
-I have publish several paper.
+I've always been interested in find simple yet useful solutions for power grid communication and operation that improves performance and enhance security by leveraging pervasive artificial intelligence techniques.
+When I look back at the difficuilties I've addressed and forward to the challenges I hope to copy with, I notice that the problems are becoming more focused and my footing is becoming less secure.
+Every piece of wisdom I once held true has now been called into question.

+I have an interest in Wireless Communication, especially in the beamforming design and nonorthogonal multiple access scheme.
+I'm aslo interested in the Time Series Forecasting and optimal power flow in the Renewable.

 # 🔥 News